guagliardod/engl3814_recipes/docs/spices.md

 ## Steps

-1. Please go into the kitchen between the island the
+1. Please go into the kitchen between the island the stove.
 2. Go to the door with the bag handing down.
 > **Note:** This may already be open if it is skip to instruction 3.
 3. Open the pantry door.